-Upon entering the Child Development program, students will be required to begin work on a curriculum notebook.
-Artifacts from each JSCC Child Development course will be added to the portfolio.
+Upon entering the Child Development program, students will be required to complete observations and field experience embedded within each course.
+Additionally, students will begin work on a curriculum notebook.
+Artifacts from each JSCC Child Development course will be added to this notebook portfolio.
 At the completion of all necessary CHD courses, this required, cumulative notebook will be submitted at midpoint and final practicum for assessment.
 A list of portfolio artifacts can be obtained from the Child Development program.